halo123450/laravel-model-cleanup/README.md

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email freek@s-3.cn instead of using the issue tracker.

 ## Postcardware

 You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Kruikstraat 22, 2018 Antwerp, Belgium.
+Our address is: Halo123450, Kruikstraat 22, 2018 Antwerp, Belgium.

-We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).
+We publish all received postcards [on our company website](https://s-3.cn/en/opensource/postcards).

 ## Credits